mattpanyor/thames-trust/README.md

 ## Limitations
 * The app currently does not utilise statements, and settings routes
 ## Credit
-* App logo is from [SVG Repo](https://www.svgrepo.com/svg/429650/bank-business-tools-piggy-2)
+* App logo and Product icons are from [SVG Repo](https://www.svgrepo.com/svg/429650/bank-business-tools-piggy-2)
 ## License
 Please refer to the LICENSE in the repo.